tradergu/tradergu.github.io/_posts/2025-08-10-high-returns-vs-safe-savings.md

 - **Passive Investing (7% annual):** ~$87,047
 - **Savings Account (2% annual):** ~$66,470

 > Important: This $902,880 figure is purely hypothetical.
-It assumes I could sustain my current 7-month performance pace (~42% annualized) for a full decade — which is extremely unlikely in reality.
+It assumes I could sustain my current 7-month performance pace (~42% annualized) for a full decade - which is extremely unlikely in reality.
 Active trading returns can swing dramatically year to year, and there will almost certainly be losing periods along the way.
-This projection is for illustration purposes.
+This projection is for illustration purposes only.
 {: .prompt-warning }

-This is exactly why I started the [25-Year Trading Experiment](https://www.tradergu.com/posts/25YearTradingExperiment/)—to see the compounding effect of active trading vs. passive investing over decades, with all the ups and downs included.
+This is exactly why I started the [25-Year Trading Experiment](https://www.tradergu.com/posts/25YearTradingExperiment/)-to see the compounding effect of active trading vs. passive investing over decades, with all the ups and downs included.

 ---